 You can set up meetings, workshops and seminars and invite users to attend.
 Invite users you already know about and ask them to spread the word.
 It is also good to advertise on social media and in statistical and industry publications or websites.

-Webinars (which are online seminars) might be a good way to get a wider range of users attending because people do will not need to travel to your event.
+Webinars (which are online seminars) are a good way to get a wider range of users attending.
 Take a look at using GoToWebinar.

 Webinars are good because:

 - they are easy to set up and join

 - up to 100 people can join

 - no specialist software is needed for the host or attendees – you just need a laptop or computer or tablet with internet access and a phone.

 - you can use a webcam if you wish.